ox-x/AAE100_Group7_project/README.md

 > [!IMPORTANT]
 > The objective of A* search algorithm is to find the shortest path from Start node to Goal node.
 ## How the project simulate the Path-Planning process in Aviation
+### Project Tasks for Flight Path Planning
+1. Find an appropriate aircraft model that achieve the minimum cost for the challenge ( Map of Group 7) assigned to our group .
+2. Design a new cost area that can reduce the cost of the route.
+3. Design a new aircraft model within the constrains to achieve minimum cost for your group challenge.

 #### Map Set-Up  🗺️
 Our porject uses x-y coordinate plane as a simplfied map for Path-planning simulation.
 All potential position you can go across with a unique